FrontEndFoxes/curriculum/workshop/mini2.md

 We'll start from scratch in [Code Sandbox](http://codesandbox.io).
 Create a Code Sandbox account and scaffold a starter Vue.js template by clicking [here](https://codesandbox.io/s/vue).

-We're going to build a an application to load random dog images and storing them to favorites:
+We're going to build a an application to load random dog images and store them to favorites:

 ![](./images/mini2_1.png)

 Take a look at the code that was scaffolded by Code Sandbox for a basic Vue.js app.
-The first file you'll see is open by default: `main.js`.
+The file `main.js` is open by default.
 This is the main starting point of a Vue.js app.
 Note that in this file you import Vue from its npm package: `import Vue from "vue";`.
-Code Sandbox imports all the needed dependencies from npm to build the app; you can always check out the root `package.json` to find out which dependencies are needed.
+Code Sandbox imports all the needed dependencies from npm to build the app.
+You can always check out the root `package.json` to find out which dependencies are needed.

 `main.js` also initializes the app as a new Vue.js app and sets the div into which the app code will be injected.
 It also names the main component and sets the template's name: